-In the famous Eschede rail disaster (pictured above), the train was only travelling at 125 mph, yet by the time a passenger was able to report that a wheel had fallen off (literally seconds), the train had derailed leaving 101 persons dead and 88 injured.
-I recently tracked a weeks worth of rail accidents earlier this month and published them here.
-You may also find a detailed listing of pre-1950 through January-2011 railroad accidents here.
+In the famous Eschede rail disaster (pictured above), the train was only travelling at 125 mph, yet by the time a passenger was able to report that a wheel had fallen off, within seconds the train derailed leaving 101 persons dead and 88 injured.
+You may find a detailed listing of pre-1950 through January-2011 railroad accidents here.
 It appears that instead of addressing the current dilemma, the administration has once again taken the high road to solving imagined 23rd Century problems.

 Demand / Benefit

 Rail usage statistics reflect not only the "popularity" of rail travel (for example, in Japan) but also the geography of the country.
 "For instance, the United Kingdom is a relatively small, densely populated country where many more short journeys are made compared to a larger, much less densely populated country such as the United States.
 To gauge the true importance of rail travel, the number of journeys (however short or long) needs to be calculated.